 Mr. Lanham’s practice has been limited to Colorado family law for the past 20 years, based on the belief that clients are best represented by an attorney whose full professional focus and legal expertise is in family law.
 Coming from a business and finance background before starting his law practice, he has the skills and experience for even the largest and most complicated divorce cases.

 The goal at Robert E. Lanham, P.C. is to help you resolve your case in a fair and amicable fashion outside of court, a goal that is achieved in approximately 90% of the firm’s cases.
 If settlement is not possible, Mr. Lanham has extensive trial court and appellate court experience and will provide you with steadfast representation both in and out of the courtroom.
-If you are looking for the best attorney for your divorce or legal separation, you owe it to yourself to contact Robert E. Lanham, P.C.

 A divorce is not only an end, it is also a beginning of a new life for you.
 Your goal, especially if you have minor children, should be to minimize the emotional and financial impact on you and your family, strive for a fair outcome, and maintain your integrity and dignity.
 To do so, it is imperative that your divorce lawyer is experienced and knowledgeable, ethical, compassionate and tough when necessary.
 Robert E. Lanham, P.C.’s mission is to give you the highest quality legal representation in helping you to attain these goals.Learn More